VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 It isn't recommended migrating from existing logging solutions to VictoriaLogs Preview in general case yet.
 See the [Roadmap](https://docs.victoriametrics.com/VictoriaLogs/Roadmap.html) for details.

-If you have questions about VictoriaLogs, then feel free asking them at [VictoriaMetrics community Slack chat](https://slack.victoriametrics.com/).
+If you have questions about VictoriaLogs, then read [this FAQ](https://docs.victoriametrics.com/VictoriaLogs/FAQ.html).
+Also feel free asking any questions at [VictoriaMetrics community Slack chat](https://slack.victoriametrics.com/).

 See [Quick start docs](https://docs.victoriametrics.com/VictoriaLogs/QuickStart.html) for start working with VictoriaLogs.